noirbizarre/django.js/doc/index.rst

 - `Dimitri Gnidash's django-js-utils <https://github.com/Dimitri-Gnidash/django-js-utils>`_.

 .. note::
-    This is currently a work in progress so don't expect it to be perfect but please `submit an issue <https://github.com/noirbizarre/django.js/issues>`_ for any bug you find or any feature you want.
+    This is currently a work in progress (API wil not be stable before 1.0) so don't expect it to be perfect but please `submit an issue <https://github.com/noirbizarre/django.js/issues>`_ for any bug you find or any feature you want.

 Installation